 How Do You Calculate Total Magnification?

-It’s important to remember that, unlike compound microscopes, dissecting microscopes are used for observation purposes only, which means that their total magnification does not need to be very high.
+It’s important to remember that, unlike compound microscopes, dissecting microscopes are used for observation purposes only, which means that their total Magnification does not need to be very high.
 Because of this, dissecting microscopes don’t use lenses to magnify specimens.
-Instead, they use mirrors and are equipped with light sources that allow you to see your specimen in its natural state without any distortions with lenses.
+Instead, they use mirrors and are equipped with light sources that allow you to see your specimen naturally without any distortions with lenses.
 Suppose a model is being viewed under a dissecting scope.
 In that case, it will appear much more significant than if viewed through an ordinary microscope—and this increase in size can be measured by comparing how much space it takes up on the stage compared to a standard microscope or other types of optical instruments like cameras.

 How Do You Calculate Total Magnification?